zombcode/cardamomo/README.md

 ##### Cookies

-If you need cookies, you can do this for add a new cookie
+If you need cookies, you can do this in order to add a new cookie:

 ```sh
 c.Get("/setcookie/:key/:value", func(req cardamomo.Request, res cardamomo.Response) {